josuigoa/CameraMic/README.md

 iOS
 ---
 In the iOS version, the camera view pushes and takes the photo.
 Otherwise it seems it records audio correctly, but I can´t play it back, so I can't know if it is ok.

+License
+---
+This software is released under the GNU General Public License version 2 or any later version.